cloudfoundry/credhub/docs/initiatives/secure-service-credentials.md

 When a new credential is created, the creator is granted full access to the credential.
 In this workflow, the service broker will originate all service binding credentials and, therefore, receive full access.
 In the request to store the credential, the service broker will include an entry to authorize the app in the bind request to read the credential value.

 This authorization workflow will enforce appropriate controls so that only the originating service broker and bound app are able to access the stored service credentials.

-#### Credential Naming Scheme

-To avoid name collisions and aid in authorization, a scheme has been established for service brokers storing credentials in CredHub.
-The scheme is shown below:

-`/c/client-identifier/service-identifier/binding-guid/credential-name`

-* `/c/` - This is a static identifier to organize client credentials
-* `/client-identifier/` - This provides a unique namespace for each client
-* `/service-identifier/` - This separates credentials by service where a service broker is brokering multiple services
-* `/binding-guid/` - The binding guid is a unique identifier for a bind request
-* `/credential-name` - The name of the credential in a bind request

-Example: `/c/p-spring-cloud-services/p-config-server/385fab51-ede9-43fb-878a-2fc9346a8c3e/config-credential`

-#### Interpolation Endpoint

-CredHub provides a convenience endpoint that returns an interpolated `VCAP_SERVICES` object from a request that contains CredHub variable placeholders.
-This allows applications and frameworks to continue using the familiar `VCAP_SERVICES` object without implementing variable interpolation logic.

-This endpoint accepts `VCAP_SERVICES` content in a request and returns the content with credential values interpolated into the request JSON.
-The variable provided must be located at `VCAP_SERVICES.*[*].credentials.credhub-ref` and the variable type must be 'json'.
-More information on this endpoint [can be found here.](https://credhub-api.cfapps.io/#interpolate-endpoint-beta)

 ### Deployment Configuration